robertbraeutigam/scan/README.md

 #### Data Content

-All Data in SCAN is typed.
-Each semantic name must have a specific type of content attached, identified by a media type.
-That is, all names must produce the same type.
+All Data in SCAN is typed, represented by a specific Media-Type.
+See relevant chapter for all Media Types.

+Even one name identifying a specific semantics may have multiple matching Media-Types to represent it.

+### Requests

+A request is a message sent from the Controller to the Controlled.
+Its format is as follows:
+* Action (byte)
+* Headers (a map, detailed below)
+* Content

+All requests contain an action (see below), some headers that describes an optional variable count and length parameter field, and an optional content.

+### Responses

+A response is sent from the Controlled to the Controller, always as a response to a previous request.
+There may be multiple responses to the same request, depending on the action requested and other circumstances.

+The format of the response is as follows:
+* Reference Id (number, 4 bytes)
+* Headers (a map, detailed below)
+* Content

+The Reference Id is the Message Id from the Network Layer that contained the Request.
+There may be multiple Responses with the same Reference Id.

-### Message Format
+### Actions

-There are two types of messages: requests and responses.

-Requests are sent by the Controller and the Responses sent by the Controlled.
-The Controlled can not send requests back nor can the Controller send responses.

-#### Request
+#### OPTIONS

+Represented by the byte value: 01.

+Request the Controlled to supply meta-information about the device itself, including what Controls it has, what Data it can provide, what Wiring it has currently configured.

+### Headers

 Requests contain one of the following *actions*:
 * OPTIONS: Get meta-information from the Controlled about Data, Controls and Wiring, as well as auxiliary information about the device itself
-* STREAM: Instruct the Controlled to send Data updates continuously.
+* STREAM: Instruct the Controlled to send Data updates continuously, or update parameters if it is already streaming data.
 The Controlled must get the Controller up-to-date on all Data as soon as possible, then can send Data as specified by its own logic.
 For example only when something changes, or at periodic intervals, or a mix of both.